gatsbyjs/gatsby/docs/docs/file-system-page-creation.md

 - `/src/pages/products/{Product.fields__sku}.js => /products/001923`
 - `/src/pages/blog/{MarkdownRemark.parent__(File)__relativePath}.js => /blog/learning-gatsby`

-We use the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
+Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
 For example:

 `/src/pages/products/{Product.name}.js` generates the following query: